dhthwy/r/README.md

 Fast forward years.. oops.. they needed a consoling and now their brains got blown out.

 Some really bad shit.
 Surrounded by bad people... not a single decent fucking person.

+All gutter shit.
+ALL gutter people.
+All around me.
+GONNA WIND UP GUTTER TOO.
+IN JAIL.
+IN PRISON.
+Then I'll say...
+I FUCKIN TOLD YA SO.

+Now why weren't you there for me when I fuckin needed you to help me AVOID the worst case?
 "

 "